thestackdev/rust_todo_cli/README.md

 - List all todos with their status
 - Mark todos as done/not done
 - Fast lookups using HashMap storage
+- Persistent storage with JSON (auto-saves after each change)

 ## Project Structure